Tristeamer/Tristeamer.github.io/_posts/2022-05-15-texture-packs.markdown

 4: After unzipping the texture pack using the **Extract to "FILENAME\"** option you will be left with a new folder containing the texture pack.
 Navigate to whatever directory the pack files are in (you'll know you're there when you see .png and .plist files!!).
 Now, open **Steam** and right click on Geometry Dash in your **Steam library**.
 It will open a small menu, now hover over the manage option and click on the option to **"Browse Local Files"**, it will open a file explorer to wherever you have Geometry Dash installed.
-![Steam Example](https://i.imgur.com/eUjWEvD.png "How to get to GD directory") *Example of how to get to the Geometry Dash directory*
+![Steam Example](https://i.imgur.com/eUjWEvD.png "How to get to GD directory") *An example of how to get to the Geometry Dash directory*

 5: Now what you're in the Geometry Dash directory there will be a folder called **"Resources"** containing all of the textures for the game.
 The only thing left to do is to open the  **"Resources"** folder and copy all of the files from the folder you unzipped into the **"Resources"** folder.